huang2002/Hit.js/README.md

 ## Extensions

 In the folder `ext`, you will find various extensions, and They export(using `Extension.*`) different things.
-You can read the comments in each file to learn what they exported and use `Extension.*` to employ them.
+You can read the comments in each file to learn what they exported, and use `Extension.*` to employ them.

 ### Some extensions: